Learning Before Lunch

 Laura Kelley is an immigrant and ethnic historian at Tulane University.
 She is the author of the award-winning novel, The Irish in New Orleans, a colorful, amusing and often adventurous history of the Irish in New Orleans.

-Be sure to SIGN UP FOR OUR EMAILS that we can keep you informed of the latest program details.
+Be sure to SIGN UP FOR OUR EMAILS so we can keep you informed of the latest Zoom meeting details.